texfaq/texfaq.github.io/FAQ-psfchoice.md

-  -  virtual text fonts using `Adobe Times` (or the URW `Nimbus Roman No9 L` font that substitutes for Times, which is distributed as part of the URW ''basic 35'' collection) with modified plus, equal and slash symbols;
+  -  virtual text fonts using `Adobe Times` (or the URW `Nimbus Roman No9 L` font that substitutes for Times, which is distributed as part of the URW "basic 35" collection) with modified plus, equal and slash symbols;
-  -  matching sets of sans serif and monospace (''typewriter'') fonts (the sans serif set is based on `Adobe Helvetica`);
+  -  matching sets of sans serif and monospace ("typewriter") fonts (the sans serif set is based on `Adobe Helvetica`);
   -  maths alphabets using Adobe `Times`, or the URW equivalent `NimbusRomanNo9`;